 Outdoor Furniture: Furniture that is intended for outdoor use is permitted on the exterior of the unit complex if it does not impede the entryways.
 Indoor furniture is not permitted outside of the units.

-Parking: Residents of the apartments/houses must purchase a parking permit from Campus Safety or the Business Office.
+Parking: Residents of the apartments/houses must purchase a parking permit from Campus Police or the Business Office.
 Parking vehicles on the roads or the grass is not permissible.

 Pets: Pets (with the exception of non-carnivorous fish) are not permitted in the units.
 Additionally, residents are prohibited from feeding outside animals, including stray dogs and cats.